 In steamy states like California, America’s leader in refrigerated warehouse demand, this prime real estate also comes with a hefty price tag.

 “The grocery last-mile arms race is going to increase the demand for many more refrigerated warehouses,” Lee continues.
 “Grocers need cold chain solutions now and can’t wait for all of these warehouses to sprout up.
-Liviri Shuttle helps them meet the needs of their growing on-line grocery business now in a flexible way while reducing refrigeration costs with a cold-keeping box that not only provides chilled staging but will keep groceries at the right temperature all the way to the customer’s door.”
+Liviri Sprint helps them meet the needs of their growing on-line grocery business now in a flexible way while reducing refrigeration costs with a cold-keeping box that not only provides chilled staging but will keep groceries at the right temperature all the way to the customer’s door.”

-Liviri Shuttle also helps alleviate overburdened refrigerated space.
+Liviri Sprint also helps alleviate overburdened refrigerated space.
 After picking and sorting is complete, perishable groceries can be held for pickup longer, at room temperature.
 This eases the strain on refrigerated areas and allows consumers to take advantage of more flexible pickup timing.

-In short, Liviri Shuttle is a capable, sustainable tote that’s a great fit for e-grocers scaling up their picking/staging operations to meet online demands.
+In short, Liviri Sprint is a capable, sustainable tote that’s a great fit for e-grocers scaling up their picking/staging operations to meet online demands.
 Consumers, on the flipside, benefit from improved selection, better product availability and a premier packaging experience that cuts waste and ensures that food arriving at the door is welcomed inside.